 How do you grow bigger muscles during a speed home workout when you don’t have the weights?
 Speed or power can measure intensity.
-Your muscles do not know the difference between them.
+But, unfortunately, your muscles do not know the difference between them.

 Most home workouts do not have the equipment or the weights to match the gyms.
-The major obstacles standing in the way of your home workout are space and money.
+The significant obstacles standing in the way of your home workout are space and money.
 But that doesn’t mean you have to miss out on your fitness goals.
 What you lack in equipment, you can make up for with know-how.
-By changing your weightlifting approach from power to speed, you can get the same results.
+You can get the same results by changing your weightlifting approach from power to speed.

 A speed home workout built around a faster pace creates a level of intensity that you cannot match even at the gym.